bolt/docs/source_docs/extensions/basics/about.md

 -------------------------------------

 The functionality of Bolt can be extended by creating Extensions.
-The possibilites are almost limitless but here are a few of the basic ideas that can be accomplished:
+The possibilities are almost limitless but here are a few of the basic ideas that can be accomplished:

  - Add Twig tags or modifiers, for use in the templates in your themes.